freifunk-gluon/gluon/docs/features/monitoring.rst

 `gluon-respondd` allows querying neighbouring nodes for their information.
-It is a daemon listening on the multicast address ``ff02::2:1001`` on UDP port 1001 on both the bare mesh interfaces and `br-client`.
+It is a daemon listening on the multicast address ``ff02::2:1001`` on UDP port 1001 on the mesh interface and on the multicast address ``ff05::2:1001`` on the `br-client` interface.
 Unicast requests are supported as well.

 The supported requests are: